A ventricular rhythm faster than 100 bpm lasting at least 30 seconds or requiring termination due to hemodynamic instability.

 ECG findings include wide QRS complex (duration >120 milliseconds) at a rate greater than 100 bpm.

 Patients may have a normal cardiac output or may be hemodynamically compromised during episodes of ventricular tachycardia (VT).
-Presence or absence of symptoms does not differentiate VT from supraventricular tachycardia (SVT).
+Presence or absence of symptoms does not differentiate VT from supraventricular tachycardia.

-Torsades de pointes (TdP): polymorphic VT with a characteristic twisting morphology occurring in the setting of QT interval prolongation.
+Torsades de pointes: polymorphic VT with a characteristic twisting morphology occurring in the setting of QT interval prolongation.

-Sustained VT is usually observed in ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.
+Sustained VT is usually observed in ischemic and nonischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.

-Among patients with prior MI or nonischemic cardiomyopathy, VT is usually due to reentry involving regions of slowed conduction adjacent to scar.
+Among patients with prior myocardial infarction or nonischemic cardiomyopathy, VT is usually due to reentry involving regions of slowed conduction adjacent to scar.

 Owing to the unpredictable and life-threatening nature of most etiologies of sustained VT, prophylactic implantable cardioverter defibrillator implantation is recommended in high-risk patients.